boulzordev/local_manifests/README.md

-Those manifests are to be used with LineageOS manifest branch cm-14.1
+Those manifests are to be used with BlissROM manifest branch n7.1-caf